neoforged/.github/primers/1.21.6/index.md

     // You can choose to implement the other methods as you wish
     // See existing dialog screens for an example

+    @Override
+    protected void populateBodyElements(LinearLayout layout, DialogControlSet controls, ExampleDialog dialog, DialogConnectionAccess access) {
+        // Add elements and actions to the body of the screen (usually the center) }

+    @Override
+    protected void updateHeaderAndFooter(HeaderAndFooterLayout layout, DialogControlSet controls, ExampleDialog dialog, DialogConnectionAccess access) {
+        // Add elements and actions to the header and footter of the screen (top and bottom) }
 }

 // Note that `register` is not public, so this needs to be access widened